I am America's anchorman, America's real anchorman, America's truth detector, the doctor of democracy.

 As Obama doesn't care about white people.

-I guess Obama just doesn't care the regime doesn't care about white people that get flooded out.
+The regime doesn't care about white people who get flooded out.

-Let's talk a little health care here.
+Okay, let's talk a little health care here.

-Paul Mirengoff at the PowerlineBlog.com.
+Paul Mehringoff at the TowerlineBlog.com.

-Buried in the newly enacted health care reform legislation is a provision that amends the Fair Labor Standards Act to require employers to provide a reasonable break time for an employee to express breast milk for a nursing child for one year after the child's birth, each time such employee has need to express the milk.
+Buried in the newly enacted health care reform legislation is a provision that amends the Fair Labor Standards Act to require employers to provide a reasonable break time for an employee to express breast milk for a nursing child for one year after the child's birth each time such employee has need to express the milk.

 In addition, the employer must provide for this purpose a place other than a bathroom that is shielded from view and free from intrusion from co-workers and the public.